 The department offers Graduate Teaching and Research Assistantships to help fund students while pursuing their degree.
 This support comes in the form of a stipend, a tuition waiver, and health insurance.
 Exceptional applicants will also be considered for the Johnston Fellowship, which includes a $5,000 award in support of research activities to be used at the student’s discretion.
 This award can be used for research supplies, travel, and conference fees.

 Prospective students are encouraged to browse the webpages of individual faculty members and inquire about research opportunities by contacting faculty via email.
-General inquires about the graduate program can be sent to the admissions chair, Dr. Gene Humphreys.
-Questions in regards to application procedures can be directed to Shari Douglas.
+General inquires about the graduate program can be sent to the admissions chair, Dr. Douglas Toomey.
+Questions in regards to application procedures can be directed to Sandy Thoms.
 Click on the link below for detailed instructions on how to apply.